Is Malaga Worth Visiting? A Local’s 14 Top Reasons to Visit

 Fish and seafood are the king ingredients, but you can also find delicious meat and vegetable dishes.

-Espetos de sardinas is the most traditional dish in Malaga, which consists of sardines skewers which are slowly roasted on a small barbecue made in a boat that is specially prepared to cook them.
+Espetos de sardinas is the most traditional dish in Malaga.
+It consists of sardine skewers slowly roasted on a small barbecue made in a boat specially prepared to cook them.

 If you prefer sweet over savoury, Malaga has plenty of sweets and cakes to choose from.